Lead with ethics

 Why study ethics?

-Even if you have a good sense of your own value system, studying ethics can help you in significant ways.
-Studying ethics will improve your ability engage in difficult moral dialogue with people who have different perspectives from you.
-It will help you live consistently with your values and think reflectively about those values as you learn more about the world and your place in it.
+Even if you have a good sense of your own values, studying ethics is worthwhile.
+Studying ethics improves your ability to engage in dialogue with people who have different moral perspectives from you.
+It may challenge you to think more deeply about your own moral perspective.
+Because of this, studying ethics helps you to adopt the values that represent your genuine self and to live consistently with those values as you learn more about the world and your place in it.
 Even good people can be better, and studying ethics can help you with that.